 Symptoms may include: Redness or red streaks on the skinPain SwellingWarmth at the site of the infectionFever or chillsFluids or pus leaking from the affected areaSwollen glands

 Your bodily fluids and tissues may be tested to determine the exact type of bacteria causing the infection.
-This can be done with: Blood culture Skin biopsy and cultures
+This can be done with: Blood or fluid culture Skin biopsy and cultures

 Lymphangitis indicates a spread of the infection.
 Treatment is important to keep the infection from spreading into the blood.